BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-A family friend of ours married into a family from Finland.
+Many years ago, a family friend of ours married into a family from Finland.
 My father said it once came up in conversation that one of the young men on the American side had gone into the forest and built a cabin or treehouse.
 Someone from the Finnish side said that would be unusual in Finland: doing so alone, that is.
 </p>